This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Decorated insect house insect box via Etsy.

-bee and insect hotel three tier in muted via Etsy.
+bee and insect hotel three tier via Etsy.

 Natural bee hotel insect house outdoor via Etsy.